tourhunter-com/help-tourhunter-com/_articles-en/how_to_connect_a_custom_domain.md

 ## **Step 5**

 Domain confirmation from the website occurs every 10 minutes.
-After confirmation User can go to the “White Label” with a new domain name.
+After confirmation user can go to the “White Label” with a new domain name.

 User have three days to confirm the domain, then it deletes itself.